Job Description For the Chief Compliance Officer

 legal counsel, both internal and external

-the UC Davis Health System CEO (the dean of the UC Davis School of Medicine)
+- the dean of the UC Davis School of Medicine

 Job duties include: